telerik/maui-docs/controls/autocomplete/commands.md

 title: Commands
 page_title: .NET MAUI AutoComplete Documentation - Commands
 description: Learn more about the commands that the Telerik UI for .NET MAUI AutoComplete control exposes.
-position: 11
+position: 14
 slug: autocomplete-commands
 ---

 # .NET MAUI AutoComplete Commands

-The .NET MAUI AutoComplete provides a `Reniv
+The .NET MAUI AutoComplete provides a `RemoveTokenCommand` that will help you manipulate its tokens selection.

 ## Remove Token Command